wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.9 =
+Update you plugin now for 2 new features and a tweak.

 = 1.1.8 =
 Install this upgrade for a reduction in memory used when uploading images via the Dynamic Gallery image uploader.